Resiliency: Ability to adapt to adversity, roll with the punches and bounce back stronger, wiser and more determined.

 The Resiliency Project is sponsored by the Washington State Employee Assistance Program (EAP).
 This site promotes resilience and well-being among public employees, their families, and the greater community.

 - Community Resources - Connects you to a wide variety of useful resources many of which are free and located in your communities.
 Whether you're having trouble with a creditor, looking for reputable childcare, or need legal advice, check us out.

 - Resilience in the Workplace - Provides articles, strategies, ideas, and resources for creating a more positive workplace.
-Read Dennis Gustafson about Email Etiquette: put your best foot forward (not in your mouth.)
+Read Tom Sweeney about Mindfulness in the Workplace.
 Past articles are also available.

-- Lemonade - Provides a collection of strategies for transforming your spending habits, making "lemons into lemonade."
-Consider trying out one, two, or more of these suggestions.
+- Economic Resilience - Provides a collection of strategies for transforming your spending habits, managing your finances and avoiding money scams.

 The EAP believes in the strength of community and mutual support among family and friends.
 We invite your thoughts and participation to help keep this site useful and up-to-date.

 EAP Program Manager

 Note: If you are a state employee visiting the Resiliency Project from work or with a state-owned computer, be advised that some activities accessed from this site may not be admissible under your agency's de minimis use policy.
 If in doubt, check with your human resources office, or simply visit our site on your own time.